GregatGit/drum-machine/README.md

 ## Drum-Machine

-This is a freeCodeCamp challenge
+This is a freeCodeCamp challenge by Greg Duncan

 - react 16.8.6
 - react-redux chrome tools